 Law firms in general, and IP law firms more particularly, have traditionally been characterized by their commitment to ‘civic-based’ forms of professionalism (Freidson 2001) where attorneys perform the role of a trusted advisor for their clients and are expected to prioritize client needs over the maximisation of profits (Suddaby and Greenwood 2005a).
 This form of professionalism has often been aligned with ‘expert-based’ understandings of professionalism (Brint 1994) that foreground high professional standards, professional expertise and reputation, the partnership model, peer control and informal consensual decision-making processes in law firms (Cooper et al. 1996; Lander, Heugens and van Oosterhout 2017).
 However, external pressures on the law sector such as the globalization of markets, the impact of neo-liberal ideologies and legislation, client demands for competitive billing practices, and the growing use of technology in ways that disrupt traditional business practices, have brought commercial and managerial imperatives to the foreground (Ackroyd and Muzio 2007; Faulconbridge and Muzio 2008; Lander, Heugens and van Oosterhout 2017; Pinnington and Morris 2003).
 These pressures have generated ongoing and sometimes unresolvable tensions for professional workers and their professional identities (e.g., Ahuja, Heizmann and Clegg 2019b).

 More recently, authors have identified the plurality and interplay of multiple organisational and professional discourses (Anderson-Gough and Grey 2000; Olakivi and Niska 2017; Thomas and Hewitt 2011; Whittle, Mueller and Carter 2016) as a key to understanding tensions triggered by the changing nature of professional work.
 Some professionals are found to embrace hybrid positions that seek to balance conflicting commercial, managerial and professional imperatives (e.g. Adler et al. 2008; Faulconbridge and Muzio 2008; Reay and Hinings 2009; Croft, Currie, and Lockett 2015; Denis, Ferlie, and van Gestel 2015).
-In doing so, professional actors’ sense-making processes help navigate organizational pressures and co-produce organisational change (Bévort and Suddaby 2016; Blomgren and Waks 2015; McGivern et al. 2015).
 The broad emphasis in this recent body of research is on the ways in which practices at the micro-level may lead to productive transformational outcomes, in particular through the development of more hybrid forms of professionalism (Evetts 2009; Faulconbridge and Muzio 2008; Noordegraaf 2007, 2015; Reay and Hinings 2009).